 Data-driven testing (or DDT) is a software testing methodology that uses an array of conditions to populate the test's input data, as well as its expected output data, and its environment and control variables.

-Doing DDT with Agilitest
+Data-driven testing with Agilitest

 Create a project with a main ATS script